cu-sanjay/Projects/03. Bank Management System/README.md

    cd Projects
    ```
 2. Run Project
-   - To install, refer to the individual README files for each project.
+   - Compile the `main.java` file and run the project.

 ## Usage
 1. Launch the application.
 2. Follow the on-screen instructions to perform banking operations.